 The student is also required to complete a thesis (which may include a research-creation component, if applicable) that demonstrates mastery of the advanced points, craft and discipline of the area of research.
 With the assistance of the supervisor, the student will independently design and carry out an extensive research project, develop significant research outcomes that are of national and international significance, and publicly disseminate these results to engage with the scholarly community.

-Other Qualifications Other qualifications equivalent to a master’s degree, as accepted by the Senate
+Other qualifications equivalent to a master’s degree, as accepted by the Senate

 Any other qualifications will be considered on a case-to-case basis

 IELTS 6.0 or equivalent